flutter/website/src/docs/cookbook/networking/web-sockets.md

 WebSockets.
 WebSockets allow for two-way communication with a server without polling.

-In this example, you'll connect to a [test server provided by websocket.org](http://www.websocket.org/echo.html).
-The server simply sends back the same message you send to it.
+In this example, connect to a [test server provided by websocket.org](http://www.websocket.org/echo.html).
+The server sends back the same message you send to it.

-## Directions
+This recipe uses the following steps:

   1. Connect to a WebSocket server
   2. Listen for messages from the server
-  3. Send Data to the Server
+  3. Send data to the server
   4. Close the WebSocket connection

 ## 1. Connect to a WebSocket server

 The [web_socket_channel]({{site.pub-pkg}}/web_socket_channel)
-package provides the tools you'll need to connect to a WebSocket server.
+package provides the tools you need to connect to a WebSocket server.

 The package provides a `WebSocketChannel` that allows you to both listen for messages from the server and push messages to the server.